Ghost Whisperer: Broadcast

 Season one premiered on September 23, 2005, and ended on May 5, 2006.
 It received an average of 10.20 million viewers.
 Season two of Ghost Whisperer premiered on September 22, 2006, and ended on May 11, 2007, again airing Friday nights on CBS during the same timeslot.
 CBS officially renewed the show for a third season placing it in its regular Friday 8 p.m.
 ET time slot.
 The third season premiered September 28, 2007.
 Twelve episodes were completed before the Writers Guild of America strike, and once the strike ended, CBS had announced that the show would return April 4, 2008, with six episodes.
 On February 15, 2008, CBS renewed Ghost Whisperer for a fourth season.
 For the fourth season, Jamie Kennedy joined the cast as Psychology professor Eli James.
 Jay Mohr left after the first episode as the plot had his character, Professor Rick Payne, going on sabbatical (Mohr took a role in Gary Unmarried).
 Recurring cast member Christoph Sanders joined as a regular cast member.
 The fourth season of Ghost Whisperer premiered on Friday, October 3, 2008, and concluded on May 15, 2009, and consisted of 23 episodes.
 In an interview by P.K.
 Simonds with E!
 Online, it was announced that Ghost Whisperer would return for a fifth season.
 CBS renewed Ghost Whisperer for the fifth season on May 20, 2009, which began airing on Friday, September 25, 2009, at 8 p.m.
 ET and ran for 22 episodes.

 Syndication

-On May 5, 2008, it was announced that the first three seasons of Ghost Whisperer were purchased for $169.8 million ($700,000 per episode, per network) for syndication by SyFy, Ion Television, and WeTV.
-Episodes began airing in mid-2009 on ION, and in the third quarter of 2009 on SyFy and We.
+On May 5, 2008, it was announced that the first three seasons of Ghost Whisperer were purchased for $169.8 million ($700,000 per episode, per network) for syndication by SYFY, Ion Television, and WeTV.
+Episodes began airing in mid-2009 on ION, and in the third quarter of 2009 on SYFY and We.
 The first four seasons began airing in syndication on CBC Television in Canada on August 31, 2009.
+It currently airs on Start TV every day at 5:00 AM EST.

 Home media

 The Region 1 DVD releases are distributed by Paramount Home Entertainment/CBS DVD, while releases in all other regions are distributed by Walt Disney Studios Home Entertainment (formerly Buena Vista Home Entertainment).

-On March 17, 2015, CBS DVD released Ghost Whisperer- The Complete series on DVD in Region 1.
+On March 17, 2015, CBS DVD released Ghost Whisperer - The Complete Series on DVD in Region 1.

 Streaming

 The series is available to stream on The CW's free digital-only network, CW Seed.

-The show is available on Hulu.
+The show's first 4 seasons are available on Hulu in the US and all 5 seasons are available on its sister streaming service Disney+ internationally.